doramagnoni/plantcareQuiz/README.md

 To run locally:
 * Log in to GitHub and click on the repository to download ([MP1](https://github.com/doramagnoni/plantcareQuiz.git))
 * select `Code` and click Download the ZIP file.
-* After download you can extract the file and use it in your local environment
+* After downloading you can extract the file and use it in your local environment

 [Back to Table of contents](#table-of-contents)
 ___